jstubbins98-netize/inteiliDOS/README.md

 **inteiliDOS** is a bare-metal x86 operating system written from scratch in **C** and **NASM assembly**.
 It boots directly on real hardware or inside a virtual machine — no host operating system underneath it.
 It is not a Linux distribution, not a POSIX layer, and not an emulator.
 Every line of code, from the first assembly instruction at boot to the BASIC interpreter prompt, is purpose-built for inteiliDOS.

+> **This is the HP Vectra VEi8 port.** It includes all features of the standard release plus hardware-specific additions for the HP Vectra VEi8 desktop: an AC'97 audio driver (Crystal CS4281 PCI codec) for real cassette-tape CLOAD capture, a floppy disk controller driver, FAT12 filesystem reader, ISO 9660 filesystem reader, the **LaunchPad** program manager (load and run IPGM/ELF programs from CD-ROM or floppy), InteiliFile Manager, Tetris, and a SETUP installation wizard.
+If you are running on different hardware, these features may not function — use the standard inteiliDOS build instead.

 inteiliDOS was designed to be:

 - **Educational** — every subsystem is readable, documented C code with no external runtime dependencies.